menu

 • Capillary refill time (CRT): this is an observation of how many seconds it takes for capillaries to recover their normal color once they have has pressure exerted on them.
 To test this on a rabbit, you can delicately press the mucosa of their gums and see if it takes longer than 2 seconds for them to resume their normal color.
 If we observe discoloration of the rabbit's gums, especially if they are blue, yellow or white, then we should be concerned.

-When one or more of these vital signs are significantly altered, you should take your animal for consultation.
+When one or more of these vital signs are significantly altered, you should take your animal for veterinary consultation.

 4. Abnormal behavior

 Any animal close to death is likely, although not necessarily, going to exhibit some behavioral changes.
 This could be due to an underlying medical issue, but it could also occur due to old age.
 We can observe variable behavioral changes such as increased aggression or excessive fear.
-Additionally, in the few minutes before dying, it is usual for a rabbit to release their bowels and to urinate uncontrollably.
+In the few minutes before dying, it is usual for a rabbit to release their bowels and to urinate uncontrollably.
 If your rabbit is in pain, they will likely not exhibit it through vocalizations, so ensure you pay close attention to other signs of pain in rabbits.

 5. The moments before death